Schlumberger Limited (SLB) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Schlumberger Limited (SLB) is $64.94, which is $16.76 above the current market price.
-The public float for SLB is 1.42B and currently, short sellers hold a 1.22% of that float.
-On March 23, 2023, SLB’s average trading volume was 9.28M shares.
+The average price suggested by analysts for SLB is $64.94, which is $19.77 above the current market price.
+The public float for SLB is 1.42B, and currently, shorts hold a 1.32% of that float.
+The average trading volume for SLB on March 27, 2023 was 9.42M shares.

 SLB’s Market Performance

-SLB stock saw a decrease of 4.59% in the past week, with a monthly decline of -11.24% and a quarterly a decrease of -4.88%.
-The volatility ratio for the week is 3.83%, and the volatility levels for the last 30 days are 3.60% for Schlumberger Limited (SLB).
-The simple moving average for the last 20 days is -7.82% for SLB stock, with a simple moving average of 3.54% for the last 200 days.
+SLB’s stock has seen a -0.25% decrease for the week, with a -16.41% drop in the past month and a -16.39% fall in the past quarter.
+The volatility ratio for the week is 3.77%, and the volatility levels for the past 30 days are at 3.74% for Schlumberger Limited The simple moving average for the last 20 days is -12.23% for SLB stock, with a simple moving average of -2.62% for the last 200 days.

 Analysts’ Opinion of SLB